Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Extended Experimental Details

-\begin{remark} For large datasets (like in MNIST or CIFAR10), we can set $M,T,a,b$ to be relatively large little increase of the bound, then during training the parameters would not exceed these bounds.
-Hence, no effort needs to be made to ensure the boundedness assumption in Corollary \ref{cor:main} holds.
-But When the dataset size $m$ is small compared to $\log d$ or $k$, we should choose smaller $M,T,a,b$ to make the PAC-Bayes bound in Corollary \ref{cor:main} small.
-Consequently, in the training algorithm, we need to ensure the parameters stay in the sets $\mathcal{H}$, $\Sigma$, and $\Gamma$ by projecting onto these sets after each gradient update. \end{remark}
+For large datasets (like in MNIST or CIFAR10), $m$ is large.
+Then, according to Theorem \ref{thm:main}, we can set the range $M,T,a,b$ of the trainable parameters to be very large with only a little increase of the bound (as $M,T,a,b$ are inside the logarithm), and then during training, the parameters would not exceed these bounds even if we don't clip them.
+Hence, no clipping is needed for very large networks or with small networks with proper initializations.
+But when the dataset size $m$ is small, or the initialization is not good enough, then the correction term could be large, and clipping will be needed.